CleanCut/ultimate_rust_crash_course/README.md

 # Training!

 Now you are ready for the training!
-Go watch the [Ultimate Rust Crash Course] and come back here for the [exercises].
+Go watch the [Ultimate Rust Crash Course] (or attend the live session) and come back here for the [exercises].

 # Resources

-- Training by the instructor (Nathan Stocks) in the form of the [Ultimate Rust Crash Course]
+- Training by the instructor (Nathan Stocks) in the form of the [Ultimate Rust Crash Course] or a live session.
 - This Repository :tada:
 - [How To Learn Rust](https://github.com/CleanCut/rust_a_crash_course/blob/master/HowToLearnRust.md)
 - [The Rust Standard Library](https://doc.rust-lang.org/std/)